takapy0210/nlplot/README.md

-# nlplot
+# 📝 nlplot
-Visualization Module for Natural Language Processing
+nlplot: Analysis and visualization module for Natural Language Processing 📈

 ## Description
 Facilitates the visualization of natural language processing and provides quicker analysis